Charcoal-SE/charcoal-se.github.io/people.md

 # People

 These are the people who make it all work.
 People in **bold** have credentials to run SmokeDetector, including metasmoke integration tokens.
+People with (RO) after their names are room owners.

 If you're wondering who you should talk to about something, [there's a guide for that](/pings).